influxdata/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 Use of the TLS cryptographic protocol provides server authentication, data confidentiality, and data integrity.
 When configured, users can use HTTPS to securely communicate with your Chronograf applications.

+{{% note %}}
-> ***Note:*** Using HTTPS helps guard against nefarious agents sniffing the JWT and using it to spoof a valid user against the Chronograf server.
+Using HTTPS helps guard against nefarious agents sniffing the JWT and using it to spoof a valid user against the Chronograf server.
+{{% /note %}}

 ### Configuring TLS for Chronograf